 The manufacturer also sells compatible satellites if you want to add them to your setup.

-While it's not as small as the Bose TV Speaker, this bar can easily fit between the legs of a 55-inch TV.
-It's not very tall either, so it shouldn't obscure your TV unless the screen sits flush to the table.
+While it's not as small as the Bose TV Speaker, this bar can easily fit between the legs of a 65-inch TV.
+It's not very tall either, so it doesn't obscure your TV unless the screen sits flush with the table.

 This soundbar has a decent stereo frequency response.
-It performs really well for a small standalone bar, with a slightly V-shaped sound profile that's ideal for genres with more lows and highs like rock, pop, hip-hop, and EDM.
-The extra emphasis in the high-bass adds some punch to the mix, while the peak in the treble makes voices and other instruments sparkle.
+It performs really well for a small standalone bar, with a slightly V-shaped sound profile that's ideal for genres with more lows and highs, like rock, pop, hip-hop, and EDM.
+The extra emphasis in the high-bass adds some punch to the mix, while the additional treble makes voices and other instruments sparkle.
 Of course, without a dedicated subwoofer, you don't feel the deep rumble in the low-bass that's common with bass-heavy tracks like EDM and hip-hop.
-If you want, you can always add on a separate sub from the manufacturer to improve its low-frequency extension.
+You can always add a separate sub from the manufacturer to improve its low-frequency extension.

 The bar has bass and treble adjustments to help you customize its sound, which are measured in intervals of ten.
 If you prefer a more neutral sound with stereo content, you can set its bass to -30 and its treble to -20.
-That said, you can't improve its low-frequency extension with these tools, so you don't get any extra rumble in the low-bass.
+You can't improve its low-frequency extension with these tools, so you don't get any extra rumble in the low-bass.

 The Bose Soundbar 300 has a good stereo soundstage performance.
 Its soundstage is perceived to be wider than the bar itself, which is pretty impressive given its small size.
 Unfortunately, its focus isn't very good, so sound objects like voices seem to come from a more general area rather than a pinpoint location.

 This soundbar has a great THD performance.
 At a normal listening volume, distortion falls within good limits.
-If you push this bar to its max volume, there's a small jump in THD, particularly in the high-mids, but it can be hard to hear with real-life content.
+If you push this bar to its max volume, there's a small jump in THD, particularly in the high-mids, but it is hard to hear with real-life content.

 This soundbar has a poor surrounds performance, like most 3.0 setups.
 It has to downmix surround content into stereo to play it, which doesn't sound as immersive as a discrete setup.
 Audio seems like it's coming from in front of you rather than from speakers placed all around you.
 Its frequency response is also a bit bass-heavy, so sound effects have some extra boom and punch.